Gallery-of-Kaeon/Kaeon-FUSION/README.md

 In the context of Kaeon FUSION, a library is a set of functions written for the Kaeon FUSION standard interface that can be shared across Kaeon FUSION files.

-### Can I write my own interfaces?

-Yes,
-third parties can write their own Kaeon FUSION interfaces using our [Kaeon FUSION Interface Development Framework](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Module%20Development%20Framework/Interfaces/README.md).

-Third parties may also write their own ONE+ directives using our [ONE+ Directive Development Framework](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Module%20Development%20Framework/Directives/README.md), as well as their own ONE+ alternate syntaxes using out [ONE+ Alternate Syntax Development Framework](https://github.com/Gallery-of-Kaeon/Kaeon-FUSION/blob/master/Kaeon%20FUSION/Module%20Development%20Framework/Syntaxes/README.md).

-_NOTE: These are for the Java version of Kaeon FUSION, which is now depricated._

 ### Is Kaeon FUSION a LISP?